 I performed a combined-probe test of General Relativity with weak lensing and spectroscopic data to measure the E_G statistic [Amon+2018]

 I processed and analysed the bright-time, single i-band dataset from the KiDS survey, which already spanned >1000 sq. deg. in 2018.
-I tested the homogeneity of the survey, measured and validated the PSF, shears and redshift distributions and used it as a consistency test of the main KiDS data.
+I tested the homogeneity of the survey, measured and validated the PSF, shears and redshift distributions and used it as a consistency test of the main KiDS data [Amon, Heymans et al 2017]

 I was a core member of the 2dFLenS (a spectroscopic redshift survey designed as a follow-up of KiDS) taking observations and redshiting data.
 It uses the 2dF-AAOmega multi-fibre spectroscopic system at the Australian Astronomical Observatory [6].